CSA Pick-Up at the Farm

 (We’ll continue to monitor CDC recommendations throughout the summer and will keep you updated on any changes!)

-If you are sick, we do ask that you stay home and send someone else to pick up.
+If you are sick or have had exposure to COVID-19 recently, we do ask that you stay home and send someone else to pick up.

 What do I need to bring when I come for my pick-up?